The Cat Who Travelled Through Time

 … and psychedelic rock music…

-After I showed him the astounding response to the series on Substack Notes a few weeks ago, my dad has been motivated to paint yet more Bridget adventures.
+After I showed him the astounding online response to the series,, my dad was motivated to paint yet more Bridget adventures.

-This post is free but on the off chance you'd like to support my writing you can do so here, at a price of your choice from £10 per year, or via a one-off donation here.
+This post is free but on the off chance you'd like to support my writing you can do so here, at a price of your choice from £20 per year, or via a one-off donation here.
+A subscription gives you access to everything I post, including short stories like this one, plus my entire archive.